 Sprinkler systems are active fire protection systems that automatically activate to help put out the fire while building occupants move to safety.
 These systems trigger when the heat from the fire causes the sprinkler head to open.
-There are various types of fire sprinkler systems that can be beneficial for your business.

 Ventilation systems help direct smoke out of the building and away from the occupants.

 These active fire protection systems are typically installed based on certain legal criteria such as occupancy and building size.
 Higher than average risk areas, such as areas with flames or cooking implements might require additional active systems for added protection.

 Understanding your unique business needs is exactly what we do at VFS.
 Our in-house teams help with construction services, special hazard needs, inspection maintenance, and preventative maintenance.
 We are your partner in success.